laurentb/symfttpd/README.md

     $options['sf_path']['1.0'] = getenv('HOME').'/symfony-1.0';

-If you want to know all available options and their use, you can open `symfttpd.conf.php` in symfttpd directory.
+If you want to know all available options and their use, you can open `symfttpd.conf.php` in the symfttpd directory.

 As a rule, user-level config is for things that only concern your computer, while project-level config is for things that only concern your project.